 The BOK may provide liquidity for financial institutions facing unexpected temporary liquidity shortages, in order to prevent chain defaults and ensure financial stability.
 In this regard, the BOK supplies settlement liquidity to financial institutions - especially banks and securities broker-dealers - lacking it, through intraday overdrafts, liquidity adjustment loans or intraday repo transactions in order to prevent delays in overall settlement caused by temporary liquidity shortages.
 The BOK is able to fulfil this key role not only because of its exclusive right as the central bank to issue legal tender, but also because it is entitled to promptly intervene in the market in times of crisis as a provider of liquidity to financial institutions.

-Improvement and Expansion of Payment and Settlement Systems
+Improvement and Development of Payment and Settlement Systems

 Oversight of Payment and Settlement Systems

-To heighten their safety and efficiency of payment and settlement systems, the BOK exercises oversight over payment instruments, participants, operating organizations, regulations and business procedures, and computer systems, etc.
+To heighten safety and efficiency of payment and settlement systems, the BOK exercises oversight of payment instruments, participants, operating organizations, regulations and business procedures, and computer systems, etc.

 The BOK's oversight business involves the selection and classification of payment systems subject to oversight, the collection and analysis of materials related to payments and settlements, assessment of the safety and efficiency of payment systems subject to oversight, requests for improvements of payment systems subject to oversight and measures taken in the event of emergency.